• Skip to primary navigation

 This sugar free almond flour banana bread has so many great qualities.
 Here's what you need to know:

-• gluten free & grain free: made with almond flour
+- gluten free & grain free: this banana bread is made with almond flour

-• super easy to make: one bowl recipe
+- super easy to make: one bowl banana bread recipe

-This easy paleo banana bread is made with less than 10 ingredients.
+This paleo banana bread is made with less than 10 ingredients.
 Here's what you need:

 Do you have to use ripe bananas for banana bread?